What Makes DSH Different from Every Other German Exam

 Written Exam

-Listening Comprehension (Hörverstehen): You listen to an academic text (like a university lecture excerpt) and answer questions.
-Some universities play the audio once, others twice.
-You may take notes during listening and use them to answer.
-The text length is typically 5,000–7,000 characters when written out.
+- Listening Comprehension (Hörverstehen): You listen to an academic text (like a university lecture) and answer questions.
+Usually played twice.
+You may take notes during listening.

-Not all universities require a separate oral exam — some include it, others don't.
-When included, it's typically a 15–20 minute conversation about an academic topic.
-You might receive a short text or data set to discuss.
+A 15–20 minute conversation with examiners, usually based on a short text or data set to discuss.
 The oral exam can compensate for a weaker written score at some universities, making it an opportunity rather than just another hurdle.

 Preparation: The DSH-Specific Approach